AlorainiDona/pdsnd_github/README.md

 ### Credits
 [It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.](https://git-scm.com/downloads)

+Updated project documentation to align with Udacity's style guide.